victorkane/lit/README.md

 When it is completed, there will be an active demo site using it.
 I actually would like to write a flash fiction piece every day using this.

-All code and docs, all process for the project, are at Project tracking docs now on [Pivotal Tracker public project](https://www.pivotaltracker.com/projects/648835).
+All code and docs, all process for the project, can now be found at [Pivotal Tracker public project](https://www.pivotaltracker.com/projects/648835).

 ### Installation